th-rtyf-re/chess-dip/RULES.md

 `e2 C f1 S c4`,
 where in the second example `c4` is the *landing square* of the support order from `f1`.
 Note that convoys are ordered to squares, not pieces.
 Also note that a square may receive multiple convoy orders.
 Powers may not explicitly order such moves, but they may support them with a new type of support, the **support-convoy**.
 Such an order looks like
 `K e1 S e2 C f1 - c4`.
-The convoy strength of a convoy order is the number of successful support-convoys that it receives.
-A convoy order fails if its convoy strength is less than that of another convoy order on the same square.
-A convoy order also fails if a move order onto its square succeeds, this success being determined by interpreting the convoy strength as a prevent strength.
+The prevent strength of a convoy order is the number of successful support-convoys that it receives.
+A convoy order fails if a move order onto its square succeeds, taking into account the convoy order's prevent strength.
+A convoy order also fails if its prevent strength is less than that of another convoy order on the same square.

 When adjudicating, multiple-square orders are treated like standard orders at their landing squares.
 Thus they can bounce, dislodge, etc.